SimonCropp/Argon/docs/Performance.md

         <para>The <codeEntityReference>T:Argon.Serialization.IContractResolver</codeEntityReference> resolves .NET types to contracts that are used during serialization inside JsonSerializer.
         Creating a contract involves inspecting a type with slow reflection, so contracts are typically cached by implementations of IContractResolver like <codeEntityReference>T:Argon.Serialization.DefaultContractResolver</codeEntityReference>.</para>
-        <para>To avoid the overhead of recreating contracts every time you use JsonSerializer you should create the contract resolver once and reuse it.
+        <para>To avoid the overhead of recreating contracts every time a JsonSerializer is used create the contract resolver once and reuse it.
-        Note that if you are not using a contract resolver then a shared internal instance is automatically used when serializing and deserializing.
+        Note that if not using a contract resolver then a shared internal instance is automatically used when serializing and deserializing.
         </para>

 <code lang="cs" source="..\Src\Tests\Documentation\PerformanceTests.cs" region="ReuseContractResolver" title="Reuse ContractResolver" />